Frequently Asked Questions

 We have no formal entry requirements.
 We call the IB Diploma an ‘Open Access’ program.

 The single most important requirement for us is a positive attitude.
 Students will need to have made acceptable progress through to the end of Grade 10, and have a high academic foundation otherwise they will struggle.
+Students at Oakmont in grade 9 and 10 follow a program of prerequisite classes that give an excellent foundation for the IB Diploma.
+The students then start IB classes in Grade 11.

-How is the IB Graded?
+How is the IB Diploma Awarded?

 Each of the IB subjects (from the 6 Groups) are graded from 1 (minimum) to 7 (maximum) and a student must reach a minimum of 24 points to be awarded the IB Diploma.
 Up to 3 extra points are available for the 'Core elements'.
 These are the Extended Essay, Theory of Knowledge and Creativity, Action and Service so that the maximum score for the IB Diploma is 45 points.